blob421/GPUB/docs/about.rst

 - Customizable Search: Users define search parameters, including keywords and number of pages to check.

-- Optimized Efficiency: Runs every 5 minutes (adjustable) to stay ahead of market fluctuations.
+- Optimized Efficiency: Runs every 5 minutes (adjustable) to stay ahead.

 - Headless Browser Mode: Uses Selenium in headless mode for stealthy and rapid interactions.

 How It Works
 -------------

-- 1. Retrieves Search Parameters: GPUB loads user-defined search criteria (GPU model and pages to scan) from parameters.txt.
+- 1. Retrieving Search Parameters:
+      - GPUB loads user-defined search criteria (GPU model and pages to scan) from parameters.txt.

 - 2. Asynchronous Scraping: